 By Subway :

-You can take the 1, 9, C or E train to 50th Street or the N or R train to 49th Street.
+Take the 1, C or E train to 50th Street.

 Restaurants Near Palace Theatre